miguelpernudo/miguelpernudo/README.md

 # Hi there, I'm Miguel 👋
 **Telematics Engineering student at [UC3M](https://www.uc3m.es).**

-I build and deploy declarative and resilient infrastructure, with a strong focus on network engineering and automation.
+I build and deploy declarative infrastructure, with a strong focus on network engineering and automation.

 ---